sizebay/frontend-challenge/mid-todo/README.md

 ### `yarn wrap`

-Runs the app in the development mode.\
+Install and Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\